-- Please use municipal drinking water, at 100 litres per person per day.
+- Please use municipal drinking water, at 87 litres or less per person per day.

 - No watering/irrigation with municipal drinking water allowed. (facilities/users making use of boreholes, treated effluent water, spring water or well points are encouraged not to water/irrigate within seven days after rainfall that provided adequate saturation.).

 - All wellpoints and boreholes must be registered with the City and used efficiently to avoid wastage and evaporation.(Visit the City of Cape Town website for more information on registration).